ebryerwork/icds_docs/CONTRIBUTING.md

 1. Start the server: `mkdocs serve`
 1. View the site in your browser: http://127.0.0.1:8000/en/latest/

-Once you are satisfied with the changes, you can push them to the staging branch to view in place.
-Finally, submit a pull request to incorporate your changes into the main branch.
+Once you are satisfied with the changes, create a pull request to the staging branch.
+Once the PR is approved and merged, the changes will be reflected in the staging site.

+Once the changes are approved and checked via the staging portal, submit a pull request to the main branch to have the changes integrated into the live site.

 ## Helpful links: